 I have been meaning to go Walking in Essex for a while

 It was the 1st day in February, I was ready for a walk, and after Dry January, looking forward to a couple of drinks after the walk.
 Getting out of London & Walking in Essex was a perfect start to the month, and the weather was suitably dry.
+The journey is easy on public transport and frequent trains from Liverpool Street run every half hour.

 Walking from Benfleet to Southend